EEM0N/custom-scheduler-in-kubernetes/README.md

 ### Usage

 This Deployment creates and manages the custom Kubernetes scheduler with the required configuration, ensuring high availability, security, and correct operation of the scheduling process in the cluster.

+## Sample Pod Using Custom Kubernetes Scheduler

+This **Pod** configuration demonstrates how to schedule a pod using the **custom Kubernetes scheduler**.

+### Key Components

+**Scheduler:**
+   - The `schedulerName` is set to `custom-k8s-scheduler`, meaning this pod will be scheduled by the custom scheduler rather than the default Kubernetes scheduler.

+### Usage

+This YAML creates a pod that is managed by the custom scheduler.
+The pod runs an Nginx container and is configured to restart automatically if it fails.
+The custom scheduler is specifically assigned to this pod through the `schedulerName` field, which overrides the default scheduler for this pod.